-Repeat until you’ve made twenty burritos.
+Repeat until you’ve made 20 beef burritos.

 At this point, I like to freeze them.
 There are a few ways to do this.

-I place some in individual small freezer bags for quick grab and go meals.
+I place some in individual small freezer bags for quick grab-and-go meals.
 Others, I place in gallon size freezer bags and lay these bags flat with the burritos not touching until they are fully frozen so they don’t get stuck together.
 You can also separate them with waxed paper in the bag as well.

-To reheat, all you have to do is place a frozen burrito on a microwave safe plate and microwave for about two minutes.
+To reheat, all you have to do is place a frozen burrito on a microwave-safe plate and microwave for about two minutes.

 And ooey, gooey, cheesy goodness is ready whenever you need it!

-In a season of rich foods and sweet treats, never underestimate the comfort of a cheesy beef and bean burrito!
+Never underestimate the comfort of a cheesy beef and bean burrito!

 This is exactly why my mother makes a big Tex Mex meal for our December holiday dinner at her house.
 I hope you get to make some of these soon.
-They can be life savers, sanity savers, and season savers.😉 Enjoy!
+They can be lifesavers, sanity savers, and season savers 😉.
+Enjoy!